Introduction to Zakat

 While the act of giving is an integral part of Zakat, so is the act of receiving.
 Zakat funds are not just distributed indiscriminately.
 The Quran specifies eight categories of individuals and causes that are eligible to receive Zakat.
 These include:

-- The Poor (Al-Fuqara): Those who have insufficient means of livelihood to meet their basic needs.
+- The Poor (Al-Fuqara): Those whose livelihood is below the Nisab or insufficient to meet their basic needs.